Publishing ethics, duties, and policies

 Multiple, Redundant or Concurrent Publication

 In general, an author should not publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.
+Submitting the same manuscript to more than one journal or conference concurrently constitutes unethical publishing behaviour and is unacceptable.

 In general, an author should not submit previously published paper for consideration in another journal.
 Publication of some kinds of articles (e.g., translations) in more than one journal can be justifiable sometimes, but if certain conditions are met.
 The authors and editors of the concerned journals must agree to the secondary publication, which must reflect the same data and interpretation of the primary document.
 The primary reference must be cited in the secondary publication.